Press Release for August 12, 2010:

 Figure 1: Discovery images of the L5 trailing Neptune Trojan 2008 LC18, taken at the Subaru telescope on June 7, 2008 Universal Time.
 The Neptune Trojan is seen moving from right to left near the center of the image.
 Each image is separated by about one hour in time.
 The background stars are stationary.
 This image only shows about 1 percent of the area of one image from the telescope.
 Click on the image to find out more.

 The L4 and L5 Neptune Trojan stability regions lie about 60 degrees ahead of and behind the planet, respectively.
 Unlike the other three Lagrangian points, these two are particularly stable, so dust and other objects tend to collect there.
-Sheppard and Trujillo found 3 of the 6 known Neptune Trojans in the L4 region in the last several years, but the Neptune L5 region is very difficult to observe because the line-of-sight of the region is near the bright center of our galaxy.
+Sheppard and Trujillo found several of the first known Neptune Trojans in the L4 trailing region in the last several years, but the Neptune L5 region is very difficult to observe because the line-of-sight of the region is near the bright center of our galaxy.

 Figure 2: This schematic shows the five Lagrangian regions around Neptune's orbit.
 Six Neptune Trojans are known in the leading L4 region and now one is known in the trailing L5 region.
 The discovery demonstrates that Neptune hosts similar clouds of Trojans at either of two points 60 degrees away from the planet where the gravitational forces of the planet and the Sun combine to lock the asteroids into a stable, synchronized orbit.
 The Neptune Trojans likely outnumber the main belt of asteroids between Mars and Jupiter.